brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

 Changelog
 =============================================================

+5.0.1
+    - [Feature] Updated to PHP 8.3
+    - [Change] Updated the unit tests to 10.5
+    - [Bugfix] Added a missing end-event in the ThroughGetter iterator.

 5.0.0
     - [Feature] Added immediate browser output to the output choices.
     - [Feature] Added default value analysis to the additional info.